jonfaustman/django-frontend-skeleton/docs/getting_started.rst

 Install
 --------
 1. install `django-frontend-skeleton` (pip install, add to your requirements files, etc.)
-2. add `'django-frontend-skeleton'` to your INSTALLED_APPS
+2. add `'frontend.skeleton'` to your INSTALLED_APPS

 Extend
 -------